-Finance professionals from companies in every industry and vertical recognize the value of making the shift.
-From improved efficiencies and reduced risk to easier access to cash flow, both buyers and suppliers are beginning to understand the benefits associated with solutions such as ePayables and commercial payment cards.
+From improved efficiencies and reduced risk to easier access to cash flow, both buyers and suppliers are beginning to understand the benefits of solutions such as ePayables and commercial payment cards.

-ePayables, which work like a virtual credit card, are particularly attractive to buyers who are able to make B2B purchases with ease and can often reap the benefits of perks like rewards points or cash back.
-But for suppliers, the current process of accepting ePayables is complicated, cumbersome and inconsistent.
-In fact, because each financial institution has its own way of processing ePayables, the steps required for a supplier to complete the process can differ dramatically for every single transaction.
+Much like a virtual credit card, ePayables are particularly attractive to buyers who want to make purchases with ease along with perks like rewards points or cash back.
+The current process of accepting ePayables can be complicated, cumbersome and inconsistent for suppliers, but that is where supplier enablement services from Moneris® can help.

 When it comes to making the move to accepting ePayables, many suppliers feel frustrated and conflicted.
-On one hand, the benefits of acceptance are appealing.
-Suppliers recognize that risks can be reduced, payments can go through quicker and some of the manual work within their accounts receivable departments can be streamlined.
-They also know that choosing not to accept ePayables can negatively impact customer satisfaction levels as more buyers are actively seeking to use this payment solution.
+On one hand, the benefits of acceptance are appealing as risks can be reduced, payments can go through quicker and some of the manual work within accounts receivable departments can be streamlined.
+Suppliers also know that choosing not to accept ePayables can negatively impact customer satisfaction levels as more buyers are actively seeking to use this payment solution.

-On the other hand, the complexity of unpredictable log-in processes, short timeframes and custom instructions for each purchase can be overwhelming.
-And because each transaction needs to be handled in a unique way, the margin for human error widens, creating payment delays and the potential for buyer dissatisfaction.
+On the other hand, the complexity of unpredictable login processes, short timeframes and custom instructions for each purchase can be overwhelming.
+When each transaction needs to be handled in a unique way, the margin for human error widens, creating payment delays and the potential for buyer dissatisfaction.

-These issues, combined with a lack of experience and expertise in handling ePayables, leaves many suppliers wondering if accepting this form of payment is even worth it.
+These issues, combined with a lack of experience in handling ePayables, leaves many suppliers wondering if accepting this form of payment is even worth it.

 So, what’s the solution?

-Rather than bearing the weight of making the ePayables process seamless for suppliers, many buyers find that the best answer is to hand the situation over to experts.
-That’s where supplier enablement services come in.
-Strategies like supplier enablement services provided by Moneris® exist to help buyers take on the enablement discussion.
+Rather than bearing the weight of making the ePayables process seamless for suppliers, many buyers find the answer is to hand the situation over to experts.
+That’s where supplier enablement services come in, like the ones provided by Moneris to help buyers take on the enablement discussion.

 Supplier enablement experts reach out to vendors on the buyer’s behalf to initiate the discussion and answer questions about ePayables.
-They then help suppliers prepare to receive payment without the complicated process they would otherwise need to navigate, minimizing the effort on the part of the buyer.
+They then help suppliers prepare to receive payment without the complicated process they would otherwise need to navigate, minimizing the effort to accept ePayables.

-The need for supplier enablement services is significant for buyers.
-The ability to simplify and streamline a complex process via supplier enablement takes the work out of ePayables for buyers, allowing them to instead spend their time on more strategic efforts related to running or growing their business.
+The ability to simplify and streamline a complex process through supplier enablement takes the work out of ePayables for buyers and suppliers, allowing them to spend their time focusing on their business.

 Interested in learning more about B2B Payments?
-Make sure to read Taking the Pain Out of Payments: Why ePayables are Gaining Traction with Canadian Businesses and The Cheque is Not in the Mail: Why Modern Payment Solutions Make Sense for Canadian Companies.
+Make sure to read Why ePayables are Gaining Traction with Canadian Businesses and Why Modern Payment Solutions Make Sense for Canadian Companies.

 ®MONERIS and MONERIS & Design are registered trade-marks of Moneris Solutions Corporation.